 Application.
-Those who wish to enroll in an AIIAS program offered online must first be considered for admission to the respective degree program by submitting an application to the Office of Admissions and Records (admisssions@aiias.edu).
-The same application procedures used for on-campus programs apply to online programs, except for housing and financial requirements (see the Application Procedure section of this bulletin, p.
-18).
+Those who wish to enroll in an AIIAS program offered online must first be considered for admission to the respective degree program by submitting an application to the Office of Admissions and Records (admissions@aiias.edu).
+The same application procedures used for on-campus programs apply to online programs, except for housing and financial requirements (see Application Procedure).

 Admission.
 Admission requirements and prerequisites to online programs are similar to those for on-campus programs, unless otherwise indicated.
-This includes evidence of English language proficiency (see the Admission Prerequisites section of this bulletin, p.
-20).
+This includes evidence of English language proficiency (see Admission Requirements).
 The same is true for other academic policies such as transfer credits, time limit for academic credits, grading system, and others (see corresponding sections of this bulletin).